openjdk/jdk/doc/hotspot-style.md

 * All .inline.hpp files should include their corresponding .hpp file as the first include line.
-Externally used declarations should be put in the .hpp file, and not in the the .inline.hpp file.
-This rule exists to resolve problems with circular dependencies between.inline.hpp files.
+Externally used declarations should be put in the .hpp file, and not in the .inline.hpp file.
+This rule exists to resolve problems with circular dependencies between .inline.hpp files.

 * All .cpp files include precompiled.hpp as the first include line.